31 January 2021

 I'm home in Sydney for the Australia Day long weekend, so a few of us got down to our regular pub for a game and a few beers.
 Libations were offered to Fortuna to reconsecrate the venue, and then we broke out the first game of the year by revisiting Mortal Gods.

 Last year during AHPC X, Alan painted a lovely Thrakian Army but he hadn't gotten it onto the table before last night.
-His bruahswork in detailing all the cloaks is quite stunning.
+His brushwork in detailing all the cloaks is quite stunning.

 The Thrakians as a force are quite different to the usual Hoplite army, and offer a really asymmetric matchup.
-Their Evade ability in particular makes them very hard to pin down, and they are highly mobile inlcuding an Ambush ability so they can appear behind you main line.
-It will take a bit of experimenting to counter their cunnings ways.
+Their Evade ability in particular makes them very hard to pin down, and they are highly mobile including an Ambush ability so they can appear behind your main line unexpectedly.
+It will take a bit of experimenting to counter their cunning ways (They remind me a lot of Alan's really bloody annoying Welsh army in SAGA actually...)

 Form wedge!
 Phalanx advance!